Rodrigolmti/flutter_clean_architecture/README.md

 In this project i'm using Mobx to handle state management, this is my interpretation of clean architecture, and does not mean that this is the right way.
-Recently i'm testing a more simple way to use the clean architecture, because some this this approach can be boilerplate for some projects, use wisely.
+Recently i'm testing a more simple way to use the clean architecture, because some times this approach can be boilerplate for some projects, use wisely.